AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 Before creating an export job, you will first need to create a dataset to export the data to.
 To learn how to create a dataset, please read the create a target dataset step in the tutorial on [evaluating a segment](), ensuring you note the dataset ID after creation.
 After creating a dataset, you can create an export job.
 To learn how to create an export job, you can follow the instructions in the API guide on the [export jobs endpoint]().

-## Export your evaluated data to an external destination
+## Export your evaluated data to a destination

-Alternatively, after creating your one-time segment job or your ongoing schedule, you can export the results of this segmentation to an external destination.
+Alternatively, after creating your one-time segment job or your ongoing schedule, you can export the results of this segmentation to a destination.
+A destination is an endpoint, such as an Adobe application on an external service, where an audience can be activated and delivered.
+A full list of available destinations can be found in the [destinations overview]().

+To learn how to activate your segment definition to a destination, please read the activate data to your new destination step in the tutorial on [connecting to destinations and activating data]().

 ## Next steps